News

 Published on October 27, 2025

-The university's proactive approach is commendable.
-Instead of shying away from the potential disruption of AI, they're embracing it and providing a platform for discussion and learning.
-Sessions cover a wide range of topics, from using generative models to create engaging course content to exploring the ethical considerations of using AI in assessment.
-This holistic approach is essential for responsible implementation.
+The university's proactive stance is commendable, as it embraces AI rather than avoiding its potential disruptions.
+The sessions cover a wide range of topics, from using generative models to create engaging course content to exploring the ethical considerations of AI in assessment.
+This holistic approach is crucial for the responsible implementation of AI in education.